 - Specialization is relevant to the field of the trial

-- Submitted CV (template is available) should contain following
+- Submitted CV (template is available) should contain the following

 - Information about CT experience: